Ghost1995/object_collection_robotic_arm/README.md

 * Ashwin Goyal

 I am currently pursing my masters in Robotics at University of Maryland, College Park.
 I hold a Bachelors degree in Mechanical Engineering from Indian Institute of Technology Patna, India.
-I have worked for two automobile companies, namely Honda Motorcycle and Scooter India Pvt.
-Ltd. and Maruti Suzuki India Ltd. I worked as summer trainee at both these companies.
-I also worked at a Robotics centered company, namely Robotech India Pvt.
-Ltd. I worked as a Technical Associate and worked on microcontrollers and their programmers for a period of 1 month.
-I am currently working as a Technical Assisstant for the Rehabilitation robotics course.
+I have worked for two automobile companies and a Robotics centered company in India.
+I am currently working as a Technical Assistant for the Rehabilitation Robotics course at UMD.
 I wish to pursue a career in Robotics with a focus in Artificial Intelligence and Computer Vision.

-Few modest projects I was a part of:
+Few modest projects I was a part of are:
 * Visual Odometry in MATLAB with Computer Vision Toolbox.
 * Lane Marker Detection in MATLAB with Computer Vision Toolbox.
 * A-star Path Planning Algorithm using MATLAB.